 Hydration – Heat strokes can often cause dehydration and thereby hydration is important.
 Oral hydration or if need by hydration by intravenous (IV) is known to be administered.
 Hydration also helps bring down the body temperatures thereby helping the patient recover faster.

 Hypoglycemia is another common feature of people suffering from EHS and could indicate liver failure.
-To combat this patients are administered an infusion of dextrose in water solution (D50W).
+To combat this, patients are administered an infusion of dextrose in water solution (D50W).

-Prevent Shivering – Shivering is one of the signs of heat strokes and shivering can cause the body to internally heat up more as response to the shivering.
+Prevent Shivering – Shivering is one of the signs of heat strokes and shivering can cause the body to internally heat up more as a response to the shivering.
 Thereby it is important to stop the shivering in order to prevent further increase in body temperature.
 Benzodiazepines can be administered to help patients from shivering.